sudhakarmlal/EVA4/Session15/README.md

 ![](https://github.com/sudhakarmlal/EVA4/blob/master/Session15/Images/TrainingDataLoader.gif)

-#### This Mapping is required in order to generate 40,000 data objects for each of the  bg,fg,mask(fg-bg),depth,fg-bg in order to feed to the train_dataloader.
+#### This Mapping is required in order to generate 40,000 data objects(batch1) for each of the  bg,fg,mask(fg-bg),depth,fg-bg in order to feed to the train_dataloader.

 Below code explains whatever demonstrated in the above diagram: